The Invisible Handshake: Persistent Overpricing by Adaptive Market Agents: Model

 \subsection{Two-Player game}

-We consider a repeated game between two players: a market maker ($\maker$) and a market taker ($\taker$).
-At the beginning of the first round, the price is $P_1$ and the maker (taker) is initialized with a non-negative amount of cash $\cash^\maker_1$ ($\cash^\taker_1$) and inventory $\inv^\maker_1$ ($\inv^\taker_1$).
-On every round $t$, the maker sets the (il)liquidity of the market by choosing $\alpha_t$ and $\beta_t$.
-The taker simultaneously decides the quantity $Q_t$ to trade (positive for buys and negative for sells).

-The trade causes a price impact according to \cref{eq:delta}.
-The players exchange the quantity $Q_t$ for an amount of cash equal to $Q_t(P_t + \delta_t)$.
-This condition means that $P_t + \delta_t$ is the average trade price, which is similar to the fair pricing condition of \cite{farmer2013efficiency}.
+We consider a repeated game between two representative agents: a market maker ($\maker$) and a market taker ($\taker$).
+At the beginning of the first round, the market price is $P_1$ and the maker (taker) is initialized with a non-negative amount of cash $\cash^\maker_1$ ($\cash^\taker_1$) and inventory $\inv^\maker_1$ ($\inv^\taker_1$).
+On every round $t\ge1$, the maker chooses illiquidity parameters $\alpha_t$ and $\beta_t$.
+The taker subsequently decides the quantity $Q_t$ to trade.
+The trade causes a price impact according to \cref{eq:delta} and the players exchange the quantity $Q_t$ for an amount of cash equal to $Q_t(P_t + \delta_t)$.
+This condition means that $P_t + \delta_t$ is the average trade price, which is similar to the fair pricing condition of~\citet{farmer2013efficiency}.
+Finally, the price $P_{t+1}$ from \cref{eq:price} is revealed.